Looking for Tractor Insurance?

 Commercial Tractor Insurance

-Some insurers only insure tractors belonging to small holdings and used for ‘social, domestic, pleasure and own agricultural use’.
+Some insurers only insure tractors belonging to small holdings and used for ‘social, domestic, pleasure and own agricultural use’ such as garden mowers.

 If you use your tractor for heavy commercial use some insurers will assume you are looking to insure a whole fleet and so require an agricultural vehicle policy.
 Similarly if you are looking to insure more than one tractor or heavy duty vehicle, but all for domestic and own agricultural use, it’s important to be mindful of this distinction when using comparison sites.